usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 ----------------------------

-The faulty gripper challenge can be set up in the trial configuration file with the field `dropped_part` under the `challenges` field. :numref:`faulty-gripper-setup` describes a faulty gripper occuring 5 seconds after the ceiling robot has picked up a second red pump (specified with the `drop_after` field).
+The faulty gripper challenge can be set up in the trial configuration file with the field :yaml:`dropped_part` under the :yaml:`challenges` field. :numref:`faulty-gripper-setup` describes a faulty gripper occuring 5 seconds after the ceiling robot has picked up a second red pump (specified with the :yaml:`drop_after` field).
 Multiple occurrences of this challenge may be set up in the trial configuration file as seen in :numref:`multiple-faulty-gripper-setup`.

 .. code-block:: yaml